spring-guides/gs-rest-service-cors/SIDEBAR.md

 ## Related resources

-There's more to building RESTful web services than what is covered here.
+There's more to building RESTful web services with CORS than what is covered here.
 You can continue your exploration of Spring and REST with the following resources.

 ### Getting Started guides

-* [Consuming a RESTful Web Service][gs-consuming-rest]
+* [Consuming a RESTful Web Service with jQuery][gs-consuming-rest-jquery]
-* [Building a Hypermedia-Driven RESTful Web Service][gs-rest-hateoas]
+* [Consuming a RESTful Web Service with rest.js][gs-consuming-rest-restjs]
-* [Consuming RESTful Web Services with Spring for Android][gs-consuming-rest-android]
+* [Consuming a RESTful Web Service with Backbone.js][gs-consuming-rest-backbone]
-* [Consuming XML from a RESTful Web Service with Spring for Android][gs-consuming-rest-xml-android]
+* [Consuming a RESTful Web Service with AngularJS][gs-consuming-rest-angularjs]
-* [Building a RESTful Web Service with Spring Boot Actuator][gs-actuator-service]
+* [Consuming a RESTful Web Service with Sencha Touch][gs-consuming-rest-sencha]

-[gs-consuming-rest]: /guides/gs/consuming-rest/
+[gs-consuming-rest-angularjs]: /guides/gs/consuming-rest-angularjs
-[gs-consuming-rest-android]: /guides/gs/consuming-rest-android/
+[gs-consuming-rest-jquery]: /guides/gs/consuming-rest-jquery
-[gs-rest-hateoas]: /guides/gs/rest-hateoas/
+[gs-consuming-rest-restjs]: /guides/gs/consuming-rest-restjs
-[gs-consuming-rest-xml-android]: /guides/gs/consuming-rest-xml-android/
+[gs-consuming-rest-backbone]: /guides/gs/consuming-rest-backbone
-[gs-actuator-service]: /guides/gs/actuator-service/
+[gs-consuming-rest-sencha]: /guides/gs/consuming-rest-sencha

 ### Tutorials